Frequently Asked Question's

 Do you give preference to University Of Delaware students?

 The dietetic internship program participates in the preselect round which is in January of each year.
 Only graduates and current nutrition students (Didactic Program in Dietetics or Master of Science in Human Nutrition) at the University of Delaware are eligible to apply during the preselect round of admissions.
 Admission is on a competitive basis.
-Applying during the pre-select round increases the chances of obtaining a position in the internship.
+Most, if not all, local spots are typically filled during the preselect round.
 Once the position is accepted by the student, he/she cannot apply for other internship programs.
 We generally place approximately 17 students in the preselect round, leaving approximately 25 positions available for the computer matching round in February.

 What factors are considered for acceptance into your program?

 Our program considers a variety of factors including grades, work or volunteer experience, letters of recommendation, a personal statement, and occasionally a telephone interview.
 It is recommended that you have an overall GPA and major GPA of at least a 2.75 in order to be accepted into the internship.
 Students with a lower GPA may be accepted with strong work or volunteer experience and demonstrated test-taking skills (ex: graduate coursework and/or successful completion of the DTR exam).
 Please be sure to investigate the program to which you are applying to assure that it is a good fit for you.

 What if I don't get accepted into the internship, do you have any advice?

 Students have reapplied a second time to our program and have been accepted.
 If you do not receive an internship, the best advice is to contact the program director and discuss your application materials.
-General advice; take a graduate class and/or obtain work experience.
+General advice; take graduate classes and/or obtain work experience.

 Do you give credit for prior work experience?